-Picture the scene: a young twenty-four-year-old female sobbing into a tub of ice-cream because her latest beau had disappeared off the face of the earth like the many romances before him.
+Picture the scene: a young twenty-four-year-old female sobbing into a tub of ice-cream because her latest crush had disappeared off the face of the earth like the many before him.

-Read on for 10 lessons about love every millennial should know.
+More specifically, here are 10 lessons about love that I feel like every millennial should know.

 Contrary to what you see splashed all over social media, love has many downs as well as ups.
 It’s not smooth sailing and you have to be prepared to voyage across choppy waters (sometimes unexpectedly) to get to the calm on the other side.

 Due to the fact that relationships aren’t always straight forward, I’ve recently been taught that loving someone is a choice you make every day.